ahussa31/spring-petclinic/readme.md

 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Running petclinic locally

+First, make sure you fork the repo into your own github account.
+When cloning, make sure you are cloning the repo that is in YOUR github account.

 ```
 	git clone https://github.com/spring-projects/spring-petclinic.git
 	cd spring-petclinic
 	./mvnw spring-boot:run
 ```

-You can then access petclinic here: http://localhost:8080/
+You can then access petclinic at: http://localhost:8080/

 <img width="1042" alt="petclinic-screenshot" src="https://cloud.githubusercontent.com/assets/838318/19727082/2aee6d6c-9b8e-11e6-81fe-e889a5ddfded.png">